ncalteen/ncalteen/README.md

 #### Toolbox

-I have some level of knowledge between *"comfortable sharing with experienced developers"* and *"this is bad and I should feel bad"* for each of the following.
+I have some level of knowledge between _"comfortable educating experienced developers"_ and _"this is bad and I should feel bad"_ for each of the following.

 | Process                      | Platform | Programming |
 |------------------------------|----------|-------------|